-Council Strategy 2020-2024 Outcome Year 1 (2020-2021) Actions Completed Year 2 (2020-2022) Actions Year 3-4 (2022-2024) Actions Increase the number of Energy Performance Certificates (EPCs) issued to landlords in the private rented sector by using the new delegated powers.
-Develop relationships with tenants groups to help enable tenants to be empowered in their relationships with landlords and agents. will be being built to create strong communities with good Worked in partnership with neighbouring authorities to influence the design and quality of development in Oxfordshire, including through the Oxfordshire Plan 2050 and other partnership opportunities.
-Work with partners to explore the appropriateness of additional planning briefs or strategies, to guide the development of infrastructure and exemplar development on the edges of the city, including for example, around the proposed stations for the Cowley Branch Line.
+Council Strategy 2020-2024 Outcome Year 1 (2020-2021) Actions Completed Year 2 (2020-2022) Actions Year 3-4 (2022-2024) Actions Increase the number of Energy Performance Certificates (EPCs) issued to landlords in the private rented sector by using the new delegated powers. • Develop relationships with tenants groups to help enable tenants to be empowered in their relationships with landlords and agents.
+INFLUENCE 8.
+New housing including new urban extensions will be being built to create strong communities with good local amenities and sustainable transport links into the city.
+Sites valued by local people for leisure and recreation will be protected. • Worked in partnership with neighbouring authorities to influence the design and quality of development in Oxfordshire, including through the Oxfordshire Plan 2050 and other partnership opportunities. • Work with partners to explore the appropriateness of additional planning briefs or strategies, to guide the development of infrastructure and exemplar development on the edges of the city, including for example, around the proposed stations for the Cowley Branch Line.
 Working with landowner partners, Oxford City Council will submit a planning application associated with land it owns, to include significant levels of new housing, as part of the development of South Oxford Science Village off Grenoble Road.
-Work with district councils and other partners to ensure that schemes are well designed, are integrated into the city and the wider county, and promote both active travel and public transport alongside low carbon/zero carbon building.
+Work with district councils and other partners to ensure